Örvar-Oddr: Ǫrvar-Oddr and Norwegian Rugii

 At the beginning of the 19th century, historians, literary scholars, and geographers believed that Oddr's fate was connected to the Norwegian Rogaland.
-In the General Encyclopedia of Sciences and Arts, it is pointed out that in the Örvar-Odds saga, it concerns the island of Eigerøy.
+In the General Encyclopedia of Sciences and Arts, it is pointed out that in the Ǫrvar-Odds saga, it concerns the island of Eigerøy.

 The settlement of Berurjóðr (Berglud), the island of Eikund (Eigerøy), and the historical region of Jadar (Jæren) are located in the Norwegian province of Rogaland, which was inhabited by Rugii in the Middle Ages.
 Egersund is the bay between the island of Eigerøy and the mainland, which was called "Eikundarsund" in the Middle Ages.
 The island of Eigerøy was called "Eikund" in the Middle Ages.
 The name of this island indicates rich deposits of high-quality oak wood used for shipbuilding, as the word "eik" is the Norwegian word for "oak."
 Eikund and Eikundarsund were some of the oldest geographical names in Norway and are already found in the Óláfs saga helga, written in the 13th century by the Icelandic author Snorri Sturluson.